 • Rinse off the cuttings thoroughly under a faucet including both top and bottom of leaves

-• Nick the sides of what will be the submerged stem (in 2-3 places) with a hand pruner to increase water entry and prevent wilting.
+• Nick the sides of what will be the submerged stem (in 2-3 places) with a hand pruner to increase water absorption and prevent wilting.

 • Stick the cutting through the hole in the lid of your tubes